Rehabilitation servicesSkip section navigation

-Establishing collaborative relationships is critical to Sister Kenny Research Center's success.
+Establishing collaborative relationships is critical to Courage Kenny Research Center's success.

 The Center is an official international partner for the Product Innovation Engineering Program (PIEp), a Swedish national program that partners with research institutes and universities around the world to promote innovative product and business development.